Studying at PhD level

 We offer flexible modes of study designed to fit with your needs.
-Our PhD is available for study on a full-time basis over 3-4 years and part-time over 5-6 years.
+Our PhD is available for study on a full-time basis over three to four years and part-time over four to six years.

 - Modes of study